offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kinds/Service/Headless_TOPIC
 ```

-A stateful set is similar to a deployment but the pods it creates are guaranteed to have a stable identity and each pod is able to have its own dedicated storage volumes.
+A stateful set is similar to a deployment but the pods it creates are guaranteed to have a stable identity and each pod can have its own dedicated storage volumes.
 In the context of stateful sets, ...

  * stable identity means that if a pod goes down, the stateful set responsible for it will replace it with a new pod has the exact same identification information (same name, IP, etc..).
-Contrast that to deployments, where replacement pods have completely new identities.
+Contrast that to deployments, where replacement pods have entirely new identities.
  * dedicated storage volume means that each stable identity can have its own unique persistent volume claims.
 Contrast that to deployments, where persistent volume claims are shared across all pods.

 ```{note}